 - Password: (listed in text file Carbon_Black_Demo_Credentials.txt on the Carbon Black desktop)

-Once logged in, to view the Carbon Black Cloud Workload Plug-in, click Menu at the top then the Carbon Black icon in the menu or in the left navigation pane in the Menu > Shortcuts of the vSphere Client.
+Once logged in, to view the Carbon Black Cloud Workload Plug-in, click Menu at the top to expose menu options.
+Then select the Carbon Black icon in the drop-down menu.
+The plug-in can also be accessed on the left-hand side of the vSphere console.

-Note: If you receive error "Unable to fetch appliance details, please contact the administrator", hit the Chrome browser Refresh button.
+Note: If you receive the error "Unable to fetch appliance details, please contact the administrator", hit the browser refresh button.

 Carbon Black looks into vulnerabilities related to:

-- Operating System (OS) of a virtual machine.
+- Operating System (OS) of the virtual machine.

 - Windows OS: Displays OS-level vulnerabilities for Windows VMs.
 The system looks for OS details and the security patches applied on each VM.
 When the security patch associated with the vulnerability is not applied, the VM is flagged as vulnerable.

 - Linux OS: Displays OS-level vulnerabilities for Linux VMs.
 The system looks for OS details with the list of all installed packages.
-System determines the vulnerable packages installed on the VM and reports the CVEs against those packages.
+The system determines the vulnerable packages installed on the VM and reports the CVEs against those packages.

 - Windows Apps: Displays application-level vulnerabilities for the Windows VMs.